datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

    - The ``cfg_inm7`` run procedure as provided with ``pip install git+https://jugit.fz-juelich.de/inm7/infrastructure/inm7-datalad.git``
    - Server side: 7z needs to be in the path.

+**Advantages of RIA stores**

-Storing datasets in RIA stores has a number of advantages that align well with the demands of large datasets and scientific compute infrastructure.
+Storing datasets in RIA stores has a number of advantages that align well with the demands of large datasets and scientific compute infrastructure, but are also well suited for most back-up and storage applications.
 In a RIA store layout, the first two levels of subdirectories can host any number of keystores and bare repositories.
-As datasets are identified via ID and stored *next to eachother* underneath the top-level RIA store directory, the store is completely flexible and extendable.
-Regardless of the number or nature of datasets inside of the store, a RIA store keeps a homogeneous directory structure.
-This feature further aids the handling of large numbers of repositories in a back-up or data store use case, because locations are derived from *repository properties* (their ID) rather than having to re-configure them explicitly.
+As datasets are identified via ID and stored *next to eachother* underneath the top-level RIA store directory, the store is completely flexible and extendable, and regardless of the number or nature of datasets inside of the store, a RIA store keeps a homogeneous directory structure.
+This aids the handling of large numbers of repositories, because unique locations are derived from *dataset/repository properties* (their ID) rather than a dataset name or a location in a complex dataset hierarchy.
 Because the dataset representation in the RIA is a bare repository, "house-keeping" as well as query tasks can be automated or performed by data management personnel with no domain-specific knowledge about dataset contents.
-Short maintenance scripts can be used to automate basically any task that is of interest and possible in a dataset or RIA store.
+Short maintenance scripts can be used to automate basically any task that is of interest and possible in a dataset, but across the full RIA store.
 A few examples are:

 - Copy or move annex objects into a 7z archive.
 - Find dataset dependencies across all stored datasets by returning the dataset